ABAKO: Political dominance in Léopoldville

+The January 1959 riots and Belgian response

-In Léopoldville, meanwhile, the situation was rapidly getting out of hand.
-The turning point came on 4 January 1959, when Belgian administrators took the fatal step of dispersing a large crowd of ABAKO supporters gathered to attend a political meeting.
-The move led to widespread rioting around the city, resulting in the wholesale plunder of European-owned property.
-When order was finally restored, at the price of an exceedingly brutal repression, 49 Congolese were officially reported killed and 101 wounded.
-A week later, on 13 January, the Belgian government formally recognized independence as the ultimate goal of its policies.
-"It is our firm intention," King Baudouin I solemnly announced, "without undue procrastination, but without fatal haste, to lead the Congolese forward to independence in prosperity and peace."
-Although no precise date was set for independence, the tide of nationalist sentiment could not be stemmed, and a year later, the Belgian Congo proclaimed independence.
+The turning point came on 4 January 1959, when Belgian administrators dispersed a large crowd of ABAKO supporters who had gathered in Léopoldville to attend a political meeting.
+ABAKO had sought permission to hold the gathering at the city's YMCA building; when colonial officials denied the meeting and the crowd assembled anyway, authorities intervened forcibly.
+The resulting widespread rioting brought extensive plunder of European-owned property.
+When order was finally restored, at the price of an exceedingly brutal repression, the official casualty figures stood at 49 Congolese killed and 241 wounded, though some estimates placed total casualties considerably higher.
+Colonial authorities arrested several ABAKO leaders, including Kasa-Vubu, Daniel Kanza, and Simon Nzeza Nlandu, charging them with incitement to riot.

+A week after the riots, on 13 January 1959, the Belgian government formally recognised independence as the ultimate goal of its colonial policies.
+King Baudouin I announced: "It is our firm intention, without undue procrastination, but without fatal haste, to lead the Congolese forward to independence in prosperity and peace."
+Although no precise date was set, the tide of nationalist sentiment could not be stemmed, and the Belgian Congo formally attained independence on 30 June 1960.

+Ethnic nationalism and political competition

-Its anti-Belgian orientation notwithstanding, ABAKO was first and foremost an ethnic movement of the Kongo people.
-Its concentration on the past splendors of the pre-colonial Kongo Kingdom and the cultural value of the Kikongo language were entirely aligned with its proclaimed objective of working toward the reconstruction of the Kongo polity, and, at one point, of advocating secession as the quickest way of achieving this all-consuming goal.
+ABAKO's anti-Belgian orientation notwithstanding, the party was first and foremost an ethnic movement of the Kongo people.
+Its emphasis on the past splendours of the pre-colonial Kingdom of Kongo and the cultural value of the Kikongo language aligned with its proclaimed objective of reconstructing the Kongo polity; at one point the party advocated outright secession as the most direct means of achieving this goal.

-Thus, while ABAKO militancy inspired other groups of Africans to emulate its demands for immediate independence, another consequence that came along with it was the structuring of political competition along ethnic lines.
-In Léopoldville, the ethnic Kongo elements soon came into conflict with groups of Lingala-speaking people from the interior; in 1959 and 1960 this rivalry became a major point of contention between the forces of ethno-regionalism and the claims of territorial nationalism.
+Whilst ABAKO militancy inspired other groups of Africans to emulate its demands for immediate independence, a further consequence was the structuring of political competition along ethnic lines.
+In Léopoldville, the ethnic Kongo elements soon came into conflict with groups of Lingala-speaking people from the interior, and in 1959–60 this rivalry became a major point of contention between the forces of ethno-regionalism and the claims of territorial nationalism.

+The party never exhibited a systematic political programme beyond demanding immediate independence and, eventually, the establishment of a federal Congolese state in which each ethnic region would enjoy substantial autonomy.

+After independence

-The party never exhibited a systematic political program other than promoting immediate independence.
-Following independence, members of ABAKO held prominent roles; Joseph Kasa-Vubu became the country's first president (1960–1965).
-Daniel Kanza, the vice-president of ABAKO, became the first non-white mayor of Kinshasa (1960–62), while his son, Thomas Kanza, one of the first Congolese people with a university degree, became a member of the Lumumba Government and served as ambassador to the United Nations (1960–62) and later as ambassador to the United Kingdom (1962–64).
+Following independence, members of ABAKO held prominent roles in the new Congolese state.
+Joseph Kasa-Vubu became the country's first president, serving from 1960 to 1965.
+Daniel Kanza, the vice-president of ABAKO, became the first non-white mayor of Kinshasa (1960–62).
+His son, Thomas Kanza—among the very first Congolese nationals to receive a university education—was appointed by Prime Minister Patrice Lumumba as the Republic of the Congo's first delegate to the United Nations (1960–62) and subsequently served as chargé d'affaires to the United Kingdom (1962–64).